 For this low carb chicken tender recipe, you will need:

-- chicken breast tenderloins – also called chicken tenders and chicken strips.
+- chicken tenderloins – also called chicken tenders and chicken strips.
 You can make them from chicken breasts (see below).

 - unsalted butter – to saute the chicken.
-You can use salted butter, but please do not substitute with margarine.
+You can use salted butter, but please do not substitute it with margarine.
 Instead, use cooking oil in the pan.

 There’s no need for another store bought pre-made packaged spice mix blend!
 Make your own Cajun seasoning with these spice rack staples: